xhclintohn/TOXIC-AI/README.md

 <p align="center">
-  Hi there, I am "Toxic md" a WhatsApp bot made by Clinton to do everything that is possible on WhatsApp based on WhatsApp Multi Device(MD) Support.
+  Hi there, I am "Toxic AI" a simple WhatsApp bot made by Clinton to do everything that is possible on WhatsApp based on WhatsApp Multi Device(MD) Support.
 </p>
 </br>